mapeditor/tiled/docs/manual/automapping.rst

    determines how many tiles around your changes will be checked as well for redoing the Automapping at live Automapping.

--  **NoOverlappingRules** - (since 0.8.0) This map property is a boolean
+-  **NoOverlappingRules** - This map property is a boolean property:
-   property: A rule is not allowed to overlap on itself.
+   A rule is not allowed to overlap on itself.

 These properties are map wide, meaning it applies to all rules which are part of the rulemap.
 If you need rules with different properties, you